Start9Labs/docs/src/user-manual/connecting-remotely/README.md

 There are three ways to connect to your server and its installed services remotely, each with different use cases and tradeoffs.

 - [Router VPN](./router-vpn.md).
+Fast, private, _personal_ access from anywhere in the world using a VPN server on your router.

-Ideal for fast, private, _personal_ access from anywhere in the world.
+- [Cloud VPN](./cloud-vpn.md).
+Fast, private, _personal_ access from anywhere in the world using a VPN server on a cloud VPS.

 - [Clearnet](./clearnet.md).
 Permits hosting services on the _public_ Internet using standard (`.com`, `.net`, etc) domains.